We can mine and log the other planets when we get to them.

 Of course you do.

-Uh you know, I'm t I'm paying for a service.
+You know, I'm paying for a service.

-I uh I'll be honest with you, I'm a radical on this.
+I'll be honest with you, I'm a radical on this.

 I don't think it's a public good in the sense of that if government doesn't do it, no one will.

-They did before Horace Mann and they will afterwards.
+They did before Horace Mann, and they will afterwards.

-Uh a public benefit is not a public good.
+A public benefit is not a public good.

 Hogwash.